ewaldmire/ascender/docs/clustering.md

 ### Job Runtime Behavior

-Ideally a regular user of climber should not notice any semantic difference to the way jobs are run and reported.
+Ideally a regular user of ascender should not notice any semantic difference to the way jobs are run and reported.
 Behind the scenes it is worth pointing out the differences in how the system behaves.

-When a job is submitted from the API interface, it gets pushed into the dispatcher queue via postgres notify/listen (https://www.postgresql.org/docs/10/sql-notify.html), and the task is handled by the dispatcher process running on that specific climber node.
+When a job is submitted from the API interface, it gets pushed into the dispatcher queue via postgres notify/listen (https://www.postgresql.org/docs/10/sql-notify.html), and the task is handled by the dispatcher process running on that specific ascender node.
 If an instance fails while executing jobs, then the work is marked as permanently failed.

 If a cluster is divided into separate Instance Groups, then the behavior is similar to the cluster as a whole.
 If two instances are assigned to a group then either one is just as likely to receive a job as any other in the same group.

-As climber instances are brought online, it effectively expands the work capacity of the climber system.
+As ascender instances are brought online, it effectively expands the work capacity of the ascender system.
 If those instances are also placed into Instance Groups, then they also expand that group's capacity.
 If an instance is performing work and it is a member of multiple groups, then capacity will be reduced from all groups for which it is a member.
 De-provisioning an instance will remove capacity from the cluster wherever that instance was assigned.

 It's important to note that not all instances are required to be provisioned with an equal capacity.